 Handle not as comfortable as other models

 This manual side-cutting can opener automatically locks itself onto the can as you turn the handle, so it’s simple to get it going.
-Since it works from the side of the lid rather than the top, you get clean, smooth removal with no sharp edges to worry about when the lid is removed, and the cutter never touches the food.
+Since it works from the side of the lid rather than the top, you get clean, smooth removal with no sharp edges to worry about when the lid is removed, and since the cutter never touches the food, there’s no chance of cross-contamination.
 Our tester recommends reading the instructions on the packaging if you’re new to using a safety can opener.

 When the lid is free, a button clamps the lid-lifter jaws onto the lid to remove it, then you simply release the button to drop the lid into the trash.
 In testing, the lid-lifter tended to grab both the can and the lid, so be sure to keep one hand on the can to prevent spills.
 The lid can also be pressed back onto the can to keep the contents neat while you work on a recipe.

 During testing, the can opener’s other modes easily popped open home-canned jars of pickles and glass beer bottles, and it quickly unscrewed plastic seltzer lids.
 There’s also a lever for pull-top cans.